datascape/home/phases/README.md

 | Solar panels | $20,000 | $30,000 |
 | Storage battery and 2 metered street units | $7,000 | $11,000 |

-Question: Can paneled roof area avoid shingles?
+Question: What technique shall we use to avoid shingles under solar panels?

 ## Phase 5 - Painting Exterior, New Storm Windows
 |  |||